AleTails/MyRestfullApp/README.md

 1. Open this solution in Visual Studio.
 2. In the Package Manager console, run `update-database`.
-3. Once finished, open SQL Manager and conect to the engine.
+3. Once finished, open SQL Manager and conect to the server.
 MyRestfullApp database should have been created and should contain an empty table User.

 ## Instructions to seed the database